 Directed Technical Change in Labor and Environmental Economics

-It is increasingly evident that the direction of technological change responds to economic incentives.
-We review the literature on directed technical change in the context of environmental economics and labor economics, and we show that these fields have much in common both theoretically and empirically.
-We emphasize the importance of a balanced growth path and show that the lack of such a path is closely related to the slow development of green technologies in environmental economics and to growing inequality in labor economics.
+It is increasingly evident that the direction of technological responds to economic incentives.
+We review the literature on directed technical change in the context of environmental economics and labor economics, and show that these fields have much in common both theoretically and empirically.
+We emphasize the importance of a balanced growth path.
+We show that the lack of such a path is closely related to the slow development of green technologies in environmental economics and growing inequality in labor economics.
 We discuss whether the direction of innovation is efficient.

 Suggested Citation: Suggested Citation